-What started as a community fundraiser organized by a middle school student and small group of trusted advisers, has blossomed into a full scale theatrical production involving hundreds of local dancers and community supporters.
-Celebrating 18 years of impacting Type 1 Diabetes through dance.
-Dancing for Diabetes has grown from a middle school auditorium to filling Orlando’s Bob Carr Theater – and is well considered one of Orlando’s premiere charity entertainment events of the year.
+What started as a community fundraiser organized by a middle school student and small group of trusted advisers, has blossomed into a full-scale theatrical production involving hundreds of local dancers and community supporters.
+Celebrating 19 years of impacting Type 1 Diabetes through dance.
+The Dancing for Diabetes annual show has grown from a middle school auditorium to filling Orlando’s Bob Carr Theater – and is well considered one of Orlando’s premiere charity entertainment events of the year.

 The annual Dancing for Diabetes Show, now in it’s 19th year will be held this year at the Bob Carr Theater on November 9, 2019.

 Type 1 Diabetes, once known as juvenile diabetes, is a chronic condition in which the pancreas produces little or no insulin.